SalishSeaCast/tools/docs/SalishSeaTools/nowcast.rst

     if __name__ == '__main__':
         main()

-block at the end of the module.
+stanza at the end of the module.

 Prepare The Worker